calyau/maxima/crosscompile-windows/README.txt

-To select a installation directory for a unattended installation, use "/D=directory", e.g. to install to C:\maxima the command would be: maxima-clisp-sbcl-VERSION-win32.exe /S /D=C:\maxima
+To select a installation directory for a unattended installation, use "/D=directory", e.g. to install to C:\maxima the command would be: maxima-clisp-sbcl-VERSION-win32.exe /S /D=C:\maxima This parameter must be the last one.

+The installer supports components, you can deselect (by default a full installation is done) some parts either during the installation process or using the command line switches:
+- VTK using the command line option /no_vtk
+- Gnuplot using /no_gnuplot (installation is strongly recommended!)
+- wxMaxima using /no_wxmaxima (installation is strongly recommended!)

+These switches are mainly useful for an unattended installation.

 Testing the installed package:
 ==============================